 Motor vehicle dealers can register vehicles (or transfer a vehicle's registration into their name) without having to pay duty if they are issued with:

-These duty-free transactions are only avaliable where the vehicle being registered (or transfered) is trading stock or demonstrator vehicles that are acquired and used solely for purposes associated with:
+These duty-free transactions are only available where the vehicle being registered (or transferred) is trading stock or demonstrator vehicles that are acquired and used solely for purposes associated with:

 - resale of trading stock in the normal course of the dealer's business; or

 - demonstrating the vehicle to prospective purchasers.

 In addition to the acceptable uses of the above vehicles, a motor vehicle dealer may loan vehicles to charities if they are used for charitable purposes.